Remove component from element group of view

 Open the keyless entry system example and create a view,

-scKeylessEntrySystem model = systemcomposer.loadModel("KeylessEntryArchitecture"); view = model.createView("newView");
+model = systemcomposer.loadModel("KeylessEntryArchitecture"); view = model.createView("newView");

 Open the Architecture Views Gallery to see